What's so special about the SOLARHOME?

 But if more and more people do disconnect from the grid, won't that make it even more expensive for those who can't afford their own off-grid system?

-If the government is prepared to spend billions of dollars subsidising the fossil fuel and grid-connected renewable-energy industries and all their associated schemes (which in the last twenty years have done absolutely nothing to reduce carbon emissions, or electricity bills) perhaps it would be better spending the money on helping houses and businesses get off the grid completely, and helping set up a network of energy-efficient solar powered micro-grids, so that the antiquated, dangerous, ridiculously expensive-to-maintain, unsightly mess of poles, pylons, wires, and transformers that make up the main grid can be removed forever.
+Connecting intermittent renewable energy sources (solar panels and wind turbines) to the grid is already forcing up electricity prices and making it more expensive for those who can't afford solar panels or are renting, and will undoubtedly continue to do so, no matter how cheap renewables become (see below for more details about why).
+But if the government is prepared to spend billions of dollars subsidising the fossil fuel and grid-connected renewable-energy industries and all their associated schemes (which in the last twenty years have done absolutely nothing to reduce carbon emissions, or electricity bills) perhaps it would be better spending the money on helping houses and businesses get off the grid completely, and helping set up a network of energy-efficient solar powered micro-grids, so that the antiquated, dangerous, ridiculously expensive-to-maintain, unsightly mess of poles, pylons, wires, and transformers that make up the main grid can be removed forever.

 How much energy does the SOLARHOME use?

-Greens Beach SOLARHOME uses an average of less than 10 kWh per day throughout the year for all electricity (which is provided 100% of the time by the off-grid solar/battery system, powering all heating, air conditioning, hot water, water pressure pumps, waste water treatment system, lighting, cooking, and all the usual appliances expected of a modern home, including a 24 hour WIFI modem.
+Greens Beach SOLARHOME uses an average of less than 10 kWh per day (when occupied) throughout the year for all electricity (which is provided 100% of the time by the off-grid solar/battery system, powering all heating, air conditioning, hot water, water pressure pumps, waste water treatment system, lighting, cooking, and all the usual appliances expected of a modern home, including a 24 hour WIFI modem.
 No other source of energy is required; no wood or coal fire, gas, oil, or generator).
 This equates to 43 kWh/m² per annum (based on an internal floor area of 84 m²), which is significantly less than the theoretical primary energy demand required for German Passivhaus certification, by far the strictest energy efficiency standard in the world.

 Could I go off-grid with my existing house?